What about writing with a partner? (video)

 *

-If you’d like to learn how to stop procrastinating and make writing a happier more fulfilling process for yourself please take a look at my latest book Your Happy First Draft.
+If you’d like to learn how to stop procrastinating and make writing a happier, more fulfilling process for yourself, please look at my latest book, Your Happy First Draft.
 I don’t sell it in bookstores or via Amazon.
 The only place to buy it is on my website, link below.

 Links